 Staff will endeavour to encourage good attendance and punctuality through personal example.
 Attendance is the responsibility of all school staff.
 The school will employ a range of strategies to encourage good attendance and punctuality and will investigate promptly any absenteeism, liaising closely with parents.
-School will contact parents if they have not been notified a reason for absence by 9.30am on the first morning of absence.
+School will contact parents if they have not been notified of a reason for absence by 9:30 am on the first morning of absences.